evaesteban/IDD-Fa19-Lab3/README.md

 **c.
 Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**

+Yes, I used the Arduino map() function for this.

 **d.
 What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**